Hoverbear/seng-271-group-project/README.md

 A group project for SENG 271 (Spring 2013) at UVic for SENG 271 A01 with Jens Weber.
 The professor is Jens Weber and the authors of this project are Andrew Hobden (@Hoverbear), Daniel Faulkner (@maxentropic), and Scott Byrne (@mrgoboom).

 ## Running the Project ##
-The decision was made to use Eclipse (for reasons unknown to me) for this project.
+The decision was made to use Eclipse (Kepler) for this project.
 Thusly, please follow the sort instructions to get it to run:

 1. Clone this Repo or otherwise obtain a copy.
 2. Open a recent version of Eclipse (We used 4.3 aka Kepler, along with JRE 1.7)